Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Preliminaries

 \DijkstraPruning\ works the same way as \Dijkstra, but additionally keeps track of an \emph{upper bound $B$} on the shortest path distance to a node in $T$.
 Initially, $B = \infty$ and the algorithm lowers this bound whenever a shorter path to a node in $T$ is encountered.
-Crucially, $B \ge \Dist$ always and a finite value of $B$ witnesses the existence of a path from $s$ to a node in $T$ of distance $B$.
-As a consequence, each edge $(u,v) \in E$ that leads to a tentative distance $d(v)$ with $d(v) \ge B$ can be discarded from further considerations; we also say that edge $(u,v)$ is \emph{pruned}.
+Crucially, $B \ge \Dist$ always, and as a consequence, each edge $(u,v) \in E$ that leads to a finite tentative distance $d(v)$ with $d(v) \ge B$ can be discarded from further considerations; we also say that edge $(u,v)$ is \emph{pruned}.
 The pseudocode of \DijkstraPruning\ is given in Algorithm \ref{alg:dijkstra-improved}.
+Clearly, in the worst case \DijkstraPruning\ does not prune any edges.
+In particular, the worst-case running time of \DijkstraPruning\ remains $O(m + n \log n)$.